hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 We also went over what the "meaningful questions" and "useful answers" bit means, and we went over the process of developing an ability.
 When we combine those two, we get something that actually really reminds me of the five levels of expertise in the dreyfus model of skill acquisition (novice, advanced beginner, competent, proficient, expert).

-Which, honestly, I love that; you absolutely should be thinking of observability as developing an organizational wide capability of asking meaningful questions and getting useful answers.
+Which, honestly, I love that; you absolutely should be thinking of observability as developing an organisational wide capability of asking meaningful questions and getting useful answers.
 Of course, once you have a useful answer, you have the final part: acting on it.

 Learning, without action, isn't learning; it's fundamentally a process.